watermark

 4. Hardcore Gamers Play Games in English to Learn the Language

-5. Hardcore Gamers Want to Stay as Close to the Original Language as Possible
+5. Hardcore Gamers Want to Stay Close to the Original Language

 6. Hardcore Gamers Dislike Translations Because They’re Bad